What Is A Good PSAT Score For 10th Grade Students?

-First, you will need to log on to the College Board’s website to view the scores.
+First, take the PSAT/NMSQT.
+After you have been notified, to view your PSAT Score Report, you will need to log on to the College Board’s website to view the scores.

 After sign in, you will be taken to your results page:

-The welcome screen will have three main scores: the Total Score, the Evidence-Based Reading and Writing Score, and the Math Score.
-Though the PSAT gives many other sub-scores, for most students and parents, these are the three numbers you will be most concerned with.
+The welcome screen will your three main PSAT scores: the Total Score, the Evidence-Based Reading and Writing Score, and the Math Score.
+Though the PSAT/NMSQT gives many other sub-scores, for most students and parents, these are the three numbers you will be most concerned with.

 The Total Score represents the Evidence-Based Reading and Writing Score plus the Math Score.
 This is the number that most people will remember 10 years from now and the one you will tell your friends about.

-The Evidence-Based Reading and Writing score is a combination of two sections, the Reading Test and The Writing and Language Test.
-The Reading Test challenges students ability to read extended passages and answer questions based on their critical reading skills.
+The Evidence-Based Reading and Writing score is a combination of two sections, the Reading Test and The Writing and Language Test (these numbers represent your section score).
+The Reading Test challenges students’ ability to read extended passages and answer questions based on their critical reading skills.
 The Writing and Language section requires students to identify grammar errors in a multiple-choice format primarily looking for the ability to recognize errors in grammar, punctuation, and usage.

 To view a sample of the PSAT, click here.